googleapis/google-cloud-ruby/RELEASING.md

 1. Edit the gem's entry in `docs/manifest.json`, adding your new version number to the head of the list, and moving `"master"` to be just below it.

 1. If the package is `< 1.0.0` and your version change is greater than the [semver](http://semver.org/) patch version, or if the package is `>= 1.0.0` and your version change increments the [semver](http://semver.org/) major version, edit the requirement for the gem in `google-cloud/google-cloud.gemspec` and `stackdriver/stackdriver.gemspec` (if the package is a dependency of stackdriver) , replacing the old version number for the gem with your new version number.
+Note that the dependency versions of the `google-cloud` and `stackdriver` must gems remain compatible so the two can co-exist in the same bundle.

 1. In the root directory of the project, test that all the version dependencies are correct.